-Paid Sick Days Access Varies by Race/Ethnicity, and Job Characteristics
+Paid Sick Days Access Varies by Race/Ethnicity, Sexual Orientation, and Job Characteristics

 Paid sick days bring multiple benefits to employers, workers, families, and communities at large.
 The economic and public health benefits of paid sick leave coverage are substantial, including safer work environments; reduced spread of contagion; and reduced health care costs.
 Access to this important benefit, however, is still too rare, and is unequally distributed across the U.S. population, with substantial differences by race and ethnicity, occupation, earnings levels, and work schedules.
 New data also reveals differences by sexual orientation, especially for men.